DemiG07/Xibalba-Game-UI/README.md

 See `docs/inspiration.md` for more details.

-## Usage

-To use this UI design in your project:
-1. Clone the repository: `git clone https://github.com/[YourUsername]/Xibalba-Game-UI.git`
-2. Access the assets in the `assets/` directory.
-3. Use the `src/` directory to integrate the UI into your game (HTML/CSS/JS provided for demo purposes).

-For detailed instructions, see `docs/usage.md`.

 ## Credits

 - Character PNGs sourced from Clean PNG
 - In-game images inspired by *Elden Ring*

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.